Humic Acids: Help For Poor Soils

 Foliar Spray Mix 1-2 quart.
 HUMIC ACID with sufficient water to cover, per

 acre.
 Mist tops and bottoms of leaves.
-Moisten only to the point of run-off.
+Moisten only to the point of run-off (Use a minimum of 5 gallons of water).

 Dog Spot Aid / Prevention — Lawn Detox Initially apply heavily